 In order to live in campus housing, students are required to be full-time, degree-seeking students in good standing.
-Students who drop below full-time credit (12 hours) must submit a written request to the Director of Residential Life to remain in University housing.
+Students who drop below full-time credit (12 hours) must submit a written request Ø to the Director or Assistant Director of Residential Life to remain in University housing.
 If permission is granted (based on the reason for the request and past behavior), the student will have to continue to pay the full-time tuition rate, remain registered for at least nine(9) credits, and maintain exemplary behavior or face the loss of housing privileges.